jcervas/teaching/2023-2024/class-cmu-84-352/lecture-slides/The-Right-to-Vote.md

 ## Grandfather Clause

 - **Purpose of Grandfather Clauses:**
-  - Discrimination, as well as circumvention of the *Fifteenth Amendment*, was also the aim of the well-known grandfather clauses.
+  - Discrimination was the aim of the well-known grandfather clauses.
 - **Exemptions Provided:**
   - Exempted men from literacy, tax, residency, or property requirements if they had performed military service or if their ancestors had voted in the 1860s.
-- **Origin and Irony:**
+- **Origin:**
-  - The first southern grandfather clause was adopted in South Carolina in 1890; with exquisite regional irony, it was modeled on the anti-immigrant Massachusetts law of 1857.
+  - The first southern grandfather clause was adopted in South Carolina in 1890; it was modeled on the anti-immigrant Massachusetts law of 1857.

 ## Anti-white-opposition